-Since 2010 CDC, Atlanta, Country Office in Bangladesh, is supporting certification of BSCs at icddr,b and outside and a few organizations icddr,b.
+Since 2010 CDC, Atlanta, Country Office in Bangladesh, is supporting certification of BSCs at icddr,b and a few organizations outside icddr,b.
 BSCs were being annually certified by NSF accredited Field Certifier from ESCO or Intersourcing Technology Pte.
 Ltd. However, in 2015, the first BSC certifier, working with ESCO Dhaka office, got certified to conduct field certification of BSCs in Bangladesh.
 The second professional was sent by Biosafety Office, icddr,b, for NSF 49 accraditation as field certifier and the individul was accradited on January 2016.
 Bangladesh has three NSF accredited BSC certifier in the country now a day.

 BSCs are used for various biohazardous activities for the protection against harmful exposure to biological agents.
 Thus, it is the responsibility of the principle investigator of research or head of the laboratory to ensure that the equipment is giving its expected function.
 BSCs are giving users three types of protections.
 Those are -